-Much has of late been said, and very justly, I think, of the necessity of resting from accustomed labour one day in seven, in order to and books for children, besides newspapers and other periodicals.
-There are nine large churches in the city, belonging to six different denominations, exclusive of one for coloured people.
-These are all well filled twice, and frequently three times every Sunday.
+twice, and frequently three times, every Sunday.
 Besides, there are religious meetings on other days, amounting, in the various churches, to twenty or thirty during the week.
-There are two lyceums or literary associations, both of which meet once a week, and are open to all, without expense.
+There are two lyceums, or literary associations, both of which meet once a-week, and are open to all, without expense.
 At one, are weekly debates, usually on some political or historical subject; and at the other is a lecture every week, on such subject as the lecturer pleases.
 Both of these are well attended.
-Every week, seven large political newspapers; advocating the interests of three different parties, are published in Hartford; and also five large religious newspapers; no two of which belong to the same sect.
+Every week, seven large political newspapers, advocating the interests of three different parties, are published in Hartford; and also five large religious newspapers; no two of which belong to the same sect.
 Several other periodicals are published here, but not weekly.
-In addition to the papers published in this town, men of business take one or more of those published in the larger cities, and most of the Reviews and Magazines of this country, and of England, are received here and read.
-64 preserve health.
-Why is not such rest necessary for children also?
-But if Sunday Schools are to be continued for those children who attend school every other day of the week, I hope that the afternoon session will be discontinued; an alteration which has very wisely and very recently been made by the directors of the Sunday School attached to the largest religious society in the city of Hartford.
+In addition to the papers published in this town, men of business take one or more of those published in the larger cities; and most of the reviews and magazines of this country, and of England, are received here and read.\

-64 On inquiry at the post-office, I learn that 80 daily, 110 semiweekly, and 432 weekly newspapers, published in other places, are The papers published in Hartford are not circulated at a great distance, but are intended for the population of the town and vicinity; as the large villages in every section have papers published in their own town.
+\ On inquiry at the post-office, I learn that 80 daily, 110 semi-weekly, and 432 weekly newspapers, publishe

+The papers published in Hartford are not circulated at a great distance, but are intended for the population of the town and vicinity; as the large villages in every section have papers published in their own town.
 From this statement, it is evident that the inhabitants of Hartford are supplied with more mental excitement from periodical literature, than many of the largest towns in Europe; yes, even far more than is afforded to the inhabitants of Naples, Madrid, and Moscow.

-If, therefore, constant mental excitement is ever or in any country dangerous, it is so now in this country, and cannot fail ultimately to have most disastrous consequences, demanding the attention of the patriot and the philanthropist.
+If, therefore, constant mental excitement is ever, or in any country, dangerous, it is so now in this country, and cannot fail ultimately to have most disastrous consequences, demanding the attention of the patriot and the philanthropist.

-It is a common and just observation, that the permanency of our republican institutions depends upon the intelligence and the virtue of the people; but there may be other causes besides ignorance and vice, slowly and silently operating upon the physical man, which will as certainly lead to the ruin of the country.
+It is a common and just observation, that the permanency of our republican institution depends upon the intelligence and the virtue of the people; but there may be other causes in other places, are taken by the inhabitants of Hartford.
+Besides, more than 300 dollars are annually received at the same office for postage on papers and pamphlets that are received irregularly.

+besides ignorance and vice, slowly and silently operating upon the physical man, which will 'as certainly lead to the ruin of the country.'
 The decline of the Roman empire was marked by the general predominance of a nervous temperament, especially among the Roman ladies.